-- Battening under the building to hide the foundation stumps (Education Queensland does not normally do this with temporary buildings). - The roof sheeting at the joint (referred to as the complex joint) were left off so that standard roofing could be fixed onsite ensuring no joints could be seen. - Likewise the exterior walls received a full cladding sheet between windows or doors to hide joints. - Internally, flooring panels completed onsite to conceal joints. - Full length guttering was attached onsite.
+- ▶ Battening under the building to hide the foundation stumps (Education Queensland does not normally do this with temporary buildings). - The roof panels at the joint were left off so that standard roofing could be fixed onsite ensuring no joints could be seen. - Likewise the exterior walls received a full cladding sheet between windows or doors to hide joints. - Internally, flooring panels completed onsite to conceal joints. - Full length guttering was attached onsite.